ciryon/OCUnit2JUnit/README.md

 More information
 ======================

+* If you're having issues with character encoding, please upgrade to Ruby 1.9.2 or later.
-Can be found in [this blog post](http://blog.jayway.com/2010/01/31/continuos-integration-for-xcode-projects/).
+* More info can be found in [this blog post](http://blog.jayway.com/2010/01/31/continuos-integration-for-xcode-projects/).

 Licence